PRX/Infrastructure/storage/README.md

 # Storage Stack

 This template is used for the storage stack that both CI and CD are dependent on.
+Once the storage stack has been launched, the stack name can be passed to other stacks as a parameter, and specific bucket names can be imported based on predefined export identifiers.

 ## S3 Buckets

-There are many S3 buckets used as part of the CI/CD that are defined within CloudFormation templates, and don't need to be managed separately.
+There are many S3 buckets used as part of the CI and CD systems that are defined within those respective CloudFormation templates, and don't need to be managed separately.
 A few buckets, though, must exist prior to launching any parts of this system, and must be configured correctly.
 The following describe each of those buckets:

 ### Support